Home

 • Two shades of green polymer clay

-1. Begin the polymer clay shamrock barrette by making a very long, thin rope out of green polymer clay.
+1. Begin the shamrock polymer clay barrette by making a very long, thin rope out of green polymer clay.
 Choose the shade of green you want to be the background.
 In this example, I used light green to be the base color for the clip.

 2. Begin at the end of the clip and place the end of the clay rope against it, vertically, and press in slightly to attach.
 Begin to wind the clay rope up and down the clip, moving left to right across the clip (or right to left if that is easier for you).
 See the photo below.